chr0nzz/ntfy-adapter/README.md

 # 🔔 ntfy-adapter
 ---
-A lightweight Python adapter that transforms ntfy.sh notification streams into a format compatible with the GetHomepage.dev dashboard dynamic-list customapi widget.
-It exposes a simple HTTP API that returns the last 5 notifications, with automatic priority-based formatting.
+NTFY Adapter is a widget for the Homepage dashboard that displays your latest NTFY notifications.
+It exposes a simple HTTP API returning the last five notifications with automatic priority-based formatting.
 ---

 ## ✨ Features